5 Tips for Starting College at 25, 30, and Beyond

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

-It's a common misconception that most first-year college students are 18 years old.
-Many colleges serve older learners and other types of nontraditional students.
-In fall 2019, nearly 7 million college students — or about one-third of all enrolled college students — were age 25 or older.
+It's a misconception that most first-year college students are 18.
+In reality, many colleges serve older learners and other types of nontraditional students.
+In fall 2021, just over 6 million students — or about one-third of all enrolled college students — were age 25 or older, according to the National Center for Education Statistics.

 Popular Online Programs